 Q. What items are essential in a grill set?

 A. Most grill experts agree that tongs, a spatula, a basting brush, and a grill brush are the essential tools that every home griller should have.
 Other items, while not essential, could come in handy.
-If you often make kabobs, you’ll save money if you choose a kit with skewers rather than buying them separately.
+If you often make kabobs, you’ll save money if you choose a kit with skewers rather than getting them separately.
 If you grill corn regularly, look for a grill set with corn holders.